Coronavirus (COVID-19): please read the guidance on cooling tower and water systems safety during the pandemic.

 Premises with cooling towers and evaporative condensers must register with the local authority.
-The notification is to help identify potential areas that could lead to the spread of infections (e.g. legionella), and to ensure correct measures are taken to eliminate the risk of such infections arising to employees and the public.
+The notification is to help identify potential areas that could lead to the spread of infections (for example legionella), and to ensure correct measures are taken to eliminate the risk of such infections arising to employees and the public.

 The Notification of Cooling Towers and Evaporative Condensers Regulations 1992.